-Debbie is based in Nagoya University, Japan.
-She received her BSc and MSc in Earth Sciences from the University of Hong Kong and has worked as an exploration geologist in an internship programme in NW China.
-Debbie’s PhD project focuses on the temporal relationship between magmatism and ore formation at Cerro Colorado mine in northern Chile.
+Debbie received her BSc and MSc in Earth Sciences from the University of Hong Kong and has worked as an exploration geologist in an internship programme in NW China.
+She finished her PhD in 2017 in Nagoya University, Japan.
+Her PhD project focused on the temporal relationship between magmatism and ore formation at Cerro Colorado mine in northern Chile.

 Marit Van Zalinge